 While some cases of cardiomyopathy are acquired, others are inherited.
 It is important to consult with a physician if you have a family history of heart disorders or have experienced symptoms associated with cardiomyopathy, including breathlessness, chest pain, and unexplained swelling in the stomach, legs, and/or feet.
 It is also important to note that cardiomyopathy can affect anyone at any age, including children and young adults.

 No matter what causes a patient’s cardiomyopathy, Tampa General Hospital’s cardiac health specialists provide exceptional care that is tailored to each diagnosis.
-U.S. News & World Report has ranked TGH as one of America's Best Hospitals for Cardiology & Heart Surgery, and TGH has received disease-specific certification for heart failure and advanced certification for ventricular assist device services from The Joint Commission.
+U.S. News & World Report has ranked TGH as a High Performing Hospital for Cardiology & Heart Surgery, and TGH has received disease-specific certification for heart failure and advanced certification for ventricular assist device services from The Joint Commission.

 To consult with a cardiologist regarding cardiomyopathy causes, symptoms, and treatment options, use Tampa General Hospital’s online PhysicianFinder.